-So with many of our minds set to already reboot (2020 can take a hike, right?), it's, perhaps, no surprise that the collective fashion set is also dipping into the new year with styling ideas and combinations we've not seen before.
+So with many of our minds set to already reboot for spring, it's, perhaps, no surprise that the collective fashion set is also dipping into the new year with styling ideas and combinations we've not seen before.
 I've also pinpointed a few recurring themes, some of which really lend themselves to buying second-hand or vintage.
 Reset your mind against "must-haves" and just absorb some inspiration; take an opportunity to be ahead of the looks that I think will take off in a few months' time.
 Keep scrolling for my edit of 2021's microtrends…

 I've been searching for months for a pair of fisherman sandals.
 My love began earlier this year when I saw a pair from The Row take off, a pair which, alas, I will never be able to afford.
 However, they're a fairly classic style (particularly for men), and I'm really hopeful that more iterations—more affordable iterations—will be coming soon.

 I noticed the inception of this trend about two years ago when I saw that Jean Paul Gaultier's original mesh tops were suddenly all over the coolest vintage retailers' online stores and expensively priced, too, so you know there's demand.
 Since then, this '90s look has infiltrated shops across the spectrum.
 You'll find affordable ones at Weekday, or you could pick up something fancy from Ganni.